It seems that your schema contain invalid declarations of some enum fields:

 }

-In all of these cases, it’s not valid to have both "type": "Enum"
+In all of these cases, it’s not valid to have both "type": "Enum" and "enums": null.
+The value of enums must be an array.

-I think the problem comes only from the first one, that declares an enum in the collection Users
+I think the problem comes only from the first one, that declares an enum in the collection Users.

 We’re working on correctly handling this kind of invalid declaration, but in the meantime can you try to fix the declaration on your side?